Morsmalleo/AhMyth/README.md

 </p>

 #
 This tool is designed with a GUI interface which makes AhMyth one of the easiest RATs to use.
-With this tool, you can easily log in and gain direct control to an android device.

 # Installation
-Installation Instructions & detailed AhMyth information, can be found in the setup sections of the [AhMhth Wiki](https://github.com/Morsmalleo/AhMyth/wiki)
+Installation Instructions & detailed AhMyth information, can be found in the newly written [AhMhth Wiki](https://github.com/Morsmalleo/AhMyth/wiki)

 Join the development and upgrading of AhMyth at [AhMyth RAT Development](https://www.facebook.com/groups/396412025258492/?notif_id=1633235475450513&notif_t=group_milestone&ref=notif)